yunuskrt/SettingConfigurator/README.md

 - In config folder, firebase-admin and firestore connections are made and exported.
 Firebase connection values come from .env file.

-- Controllers interact with collections and manipulates data.
+- Controllers interact with firebase collections and manipulates data.

 - Endpoints and request types are determined in routes.

 - All requests are firstly passing from verify-token middleware which checks if firebase id token is sent within the authorization header.
-If user id not authenticated, the api automatically returns 401(Forbidden).
+If user is not authenticated, the api automatically returns 401(Forbidden).

 - Used try catch statements while proceeding each request in order to catch the errors and return the response automatically.

 - Configuration controller handles the main flow of app.
 Modification controller stands for the logging, to track user activities.

 - For handling the update of parameters, the updated parameter compared with the original data and differences are retrieved.
-App sends PATCH requests accordingly with only chnged parameters in order to avoid overwrites while updating.
+App sends PATCH requests accordingly with only changed parameters in order to avoid overwrites while updating data.

 # Bonus & Extra Functionalities